Did You Know That Lenders Bundle And Sell Your Loan?

 Become Bankable, Lender Compliance

 There is what is called the “Secondary Market”.
 This is a financial marketplace where typically Wall Street investors buy packages of loans that have been bundled together by their category, type and level of risk.
-Therefore, when a lender makes a loan to your business they do not hold onto that loan, they sell it in the secondary market.
+Therefore, when a lender makes a loan to a business they do not hold onto that loan, they sell it in the secondary market.

 Lenders bundle and sell their loans in order to reduce their level of risk and so that they can get back the money they loaned which makes it possible for them to make more loans.
 Let’s look at an example:

 The 5% difference between the 30% face interest rate on all the loans in this bundle and 25% rate of return the investors want is called the “Discount Rate” and where the Lender’s profit comes from.
-The Lender sells that bundle for business loans and for every $1000 they loan they get say $1200 back from the bundle sale.
+The Lender sells that bundle for business loans and for every $1,000 they loan they get say $1,200 back from the bundle sale.
 They then have received 100% of the money they initially loaned back plus they have a $200 profit.
 They can now loan that $1000 out again and repeat the process.

 So when a lender sells your loan, what does all this mean to you?

-Lender Compliance is a series of about 20 items that have been found to signal to a lender’s computer algorithm that your business falls within the category of very high of default.
+Lender Compliance is a series of about 20 items that have been found to signal to a lender’s computer algorithm that a business falls within the category of very high of default.
 In that category it is highly likely there may be no secondary market investment buyers for that bundle, or the discount rate would be so large that the lender could not make a profit making those loans.